 David Bush of Cuthbert, GA, will now represent South Georgia Technical College at regional and state competitions in an effort to be selected as the top student within the Technical College System of Georgia.
 He was nominated for this honor by Glynn Cobb, his Air Conditioning Technology Instructor.

 “On behalf of South Georgia Technical College I would like to thank President Emeritus Sparky and Allene Reeves for presenting this scholarship to a very deserving student,” said SGTC President Dr. John Watford.
 “President Reeves and Allene have been special to South Georgia Tech for many years and today they demonstrated again why they mean so much to the college, its faculty, staff, and students.”

 SGTC Foundation Executive Director and SGTC Vice President of Institutional Advancement Su Ann Bird echoed Dr. Watford’s comments by thanking President Emeritus Reeves and Allene for their support of the South Georgia Technical College Foundation.
 “On behalf of the foundation and the students that it serves, I would like to thank the Reeves for giving back to the students and faculty at South Georgia Tech.
 They have both seen how important the foundation and its supporters are to the success of the college and we are very appreciative of their efforts,” said Bird.

-For more information about making a donation or establishing an endowed scholarship at South Georgia Technical College, contact Su Ann Bird, SGTC Foundation Executive Director at 229-931-2011 or email@example.com.
+For more information about making a donation or establishing an endowed scholarship at South Georgia Technical College, contact Su Ann Bird, SGTC Vice President of Institutional Advancement and SGTC Foundation Executive Director at 229-931-2110 or firstname.lastname@example.org.
 Tax deductible donations may also be mailed to the SGTC Foundation, P.O.
 Box 6102, Americus GA 31709.